 There are three entry points through which people are received into membership at Community.
 Which of these entry points applies to you simply depends on where you are in your journey with Christ.
 If you are not sure which one applies to you, here are the three entry points for becoming a member at Community:

-The best way to become a member of Community Reformed Church is by going through our New Member Classes, led by Pastor Kurt and some of the Elders and Deacons.
+The best way to become a member of Community Reformed Church is by going through our New Member Classes, led by Pastor Kurt.
 We offer New Member Classes every few months.
 These classes explore the history of the RCA, the history of Community, some of our basic beliefs, the Standards of the Faith (The Heidelberg Catechism, The Belgic Confessions, The Canons of Dort, and the Belhar Confession), the Core Values of Community Church, the ministries that Community is involved with, what it means to belong to the church, and how you can connect to the church in an area that you are passionate about.
 Our goal is to begin building relationships so that we can know how we can best serve together here at Community.

 We highly recommend the New Member Classes, but for those who are unable to come to these classes, contact the church office and talk to Pastor Kurt about setting up a separate appointment.